anhgelus/go-anhgelus/README.md

 ## Installation

-There are two ways to install the bot: docker and build.
+There are two ways to install the application: docker and build.

 ### Docker